Leroyxx/rest/README.md

 ## How to poke at features

 ### To get Google Maps working
-Replace `AIzaSyD4Yg2Ei_1Kz10K3-fcGCKYMDEIUzaLwAQ` in `index.html` and `restaurant.html` with a Google Maps API key.
-I've trashed mine for security reasons once I uploaded the project.
+Replace `<Key>` in `index.html` and `restaurant.html` with a Google Maps API key.
 Make sure you do this before the service worker caches these pages!

 + For accessibility: